savsw/auto-git/README.md

 the application is private and not published through npm, the package.json file provides benefits such as streamlineing management of dependencies.

-Because our preferred platform for development is Node.JS, we naturally track the version number of our projects within the package.json file.
-Forgetting to increment the version and add the package.json file to commits is why we wrote this script.
+This script was designed for Node.JS projects and so it maintains the version number of the project using the `package.json` file.
+Forgetting to increment the version in this file and then add this file to the commit is why we wrote this script.

 Install